domaindrivendev/Swashbuckle.AspNetCore/README.md

 }
 ```

-_NOTE: In Swagger/OpenAPI, serialized objects AND contained properties are represented as `Schema` instances, hence why this annotation can be applied to both classes and properties.
+_NOTE: In Swagger / OpenAPI, serialized objects AND contained properties are represented as `Schema` instances, hence why this annotation can be applied to both classes and properties.
 Also worth noting, "required" properties are specified as an array of property names on the top-level schema as opposed to a flag on each individual property._

 ### Apply Schema Filters to Specific Types ###